Texas Tech University

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to ensure compliance with university policy regarding strategic planning and assessment reporting of all academic programs and support operations.

-REVIEW: This OP will be reviewed in August of odd-numbered years by the Provost and Senior Vice President (PSVP), the Vice Provost for Institutional Effectiveness, the Director of the Office of Planning and Assessment, and the Senior Vice President for Administration & Finance and Chief Financial Officer with substantive revisions presented to the President.
+REVIEW: This OP will be reviewed every two years after publication by the Vice Provost for Institutional Effectiveness, the Managing Director of the Office of Planning and Assessment, and the Provost and Senior Vice President (PSVP) with substantive revisions presented to the President.

 POLICY/PROCEDURE